WICG/client-hints-infrastructure/README.md

 Therefore, by default, Client Hints opt-in is only valid when delivered on top-level navigation requests before any scripts execute, and, by default, applies only to same-origin resources.
-Cross-origin requests must only receive hints when explicit permission is given by the first-party origin.
+Cross-origin requests must only receive hints when explicit permission is given by the top-level document's origin.

 ## Cross-origin hint delegation